mikependon/RepoDB/RepoDb.Docs/Reference Implementations.md

 }
 ```

-The `ExecuteQuery` method is purposely not being supported by `Expression` based query as we are avoiding the user to bind the complex-class to its target query text.
+The *ExecuteQuery* method is purposely not being supported by *Expression* based query as we are avoiding the user to bind the complex-class to its target query text.

-**Note**: The most optimal when it comes to performance is to used the `QueryObjects`.
+> The most optimal when it comes to performance is to used the *QueryObjects*.

-### Calling a StoredProcedure
+## Calling a StoredProcedure

 Using the complex type above.
 If you have a stored procedure like below.